zverok/geo_coord/README.md

 is pretty short, easy to remember, demonstrates intentions (and looks like singular, so you can have "one coord object" and "array of coords", which is not 100% linguistically correct, yet convenient).
-Alternative `Point` name seems to be too ambigous, being used in many contexts.
+Alternative `Point` name seems to be too ambiguous, being used in many contexts.

 `Geo::Coord` object is **immutable**, there's no semantical sense in `location.latitude = ...` or something like this.